 High intraocular pressure is an important risk factor of glaucoma.
 We aim to unravel the mechanism by which this risk factor causes glaucoma.
 To study this, we mimic the effects of high intra ocular pressure on retinal ganglion cells in vitro.
 We have made two devices: one, applying pressure to cells in culture, and the other, applying both pressure and stretch, which more closely mimics the circumstances that occur in the eye when pressure is raised.
 These in vitro models will also be used to test and select drugs that offer protection against the mechanical stress.

 Project: Towards treatment of glaucoma by a diet that bolsters mitochondrial function

 PhD student: Toni Vallbona Garcia

 Aim: to study the role of mitochondrial dysfunction in glaucoma

 In collaboration with dr. Florence van Tienen, prof dr. Bert Smeets, Toxicogenomics, UM Maastricht

 Mitochondrial dysfunction may play an important role in the pathophysiology (of some types of) glaucoma.
 In this project, we aim to identify biomarkers that can identify those glaucoma patients who have mitochondrial dysfunction.
-Next, we will analyse the mitochondrial defect using patient cells in vitro and test whether drugs or dietary supplements can improve mitochondrial function.
+Next, we will analyse the mitochondrial defect using patient cells in vitro and test whether drugs or dietary supplements can improve mitochondrial function and reduce glaucoma progression.